John-JonSteyn/ComputerGraphicsVillage/README.md

 <!-- Features -->
 ## Features
 - Water Tank: A cylinder-shaped water tank is rendered in the scene.
-- Barn: A rectangular structure with a prism roof is created to represent a barn.
+- Barn: A rectangular structure with a prism roof represents a barn.
 - Trees: Trees are rendered using cylinders for trunks and cones for the top half of the tree.
 - Ground and Water Pond: The ground is defined, and a water pond is drawn on the ground.
 - Buttons: